Toyota Supra coupe - Interior & comfort

 Equipment

 Costing around £8,000 less, the 2.0-litre Supra also comes with slightly less kit as standard.
 There are smaller 18-inch alloy wheels and there's also no carbon-fibre trim inside.
 The head-up display, premium stereo, leather seats and wireless phone charging also aren’t standard.
-For a limited time, buyers can also opt for the 2.0-litre Fuji Speedway Edition, which has a unique look thanks to white paintwork, red door mirrors and brake calipers, and matte black 19-inch alloy wheels.
+For a limited time, buyers could also opt for the 2.0-litre Fuji Speedway Edition, which has a unique look thanks to white paintwork, red door mirrors and brake calipers, and matte black 19-inch alloy wheels.

 Options